Australian feral camel: Camels and the Aboriginal people

-Pitjantjatjara man Andy Tjilari (1925–2015) described camping with his family as a child, when a man traveling with camels arrived in search of dingo scalps.
-When the initial shock wore off, Tjilari describes following the camels with his family, mimicking them and talking to them.
-The discovery led him to assert that "this horse is ignorant".

-As the Afghan cameleers increasingly travelled through the inland, they encountered a diversity of Aboriginal groups.
-An exchange of skills, knowledge and goods soon developed.
+As the Afghan cameleers increasingly travelled through the inland, they encountered many Aboriginal groups.
+An exchange of skills, knowledge, and goods soon developed.
 Some cameleers assisted Aboriginal people by carrying traditional exchange goods, including red ochre or the narcotic plant pituri, along ancient trade routes such as the Birdsville Track.
-The cameleers also brought new commodities such as sugar, tea, tobacco, clothing and metal tools to remote Aboriginal groups.
+The cameleers also brought new commodities such as sugar, tea, tobacco, clothing, and metal tools to remote Aboriginal groups.
 Aboriginal people incorporated camel hair into their traditional string artefacts, and provided information on desert waters and plant resources.
 Some cameleers employed Aboriginal men and women to assist them on their long desert treks.
 This resulted in some enduring partnerships, and several marriages.

 From 1928 to 1933, the missionary Ernest Kramer undertook camel safaris in Central Australia with the aim of spreading the gospel.
-On most journeys, he employed Arrernte man Mickey Dow Dow as cameleer, guide and translator and sometimes a man called Barney.
+On most journeys, he employed Arrernte man Mickey Dow Dow as cameleer, guide, and translator and sometimes a man called Barney.
 The first of Kramer's trips was to the Musgrave Ranges and Mann Ranges, and was sponsored by the Aborigines Friends Association, which sought a report on Indigenous living conditions.
-According to Kramer's biography, as the men travelled through the desert and encountered local people, they handed them boiled sweets, tea and sugar and played Jesus Loves Me on the gramophone.
-At night, using a "magic lantern projector", Kramer showed slides of Christmas and the life of Christ.
-For many people, this was their first experience of Christmas and the event picturesquely established "an association between camels, gifts and Christianity that was not merely symbolic but had material reality".
+According to Kramer's biography, as the men travelled through the desert and encountered local people, they handed them boiled sweets, tea, and sugar and played Jesus Loves Me on the gramophone.
+At night, using a "magic lantern projector," Kramer showed slides of Christmas and the life of Christ.
+For many people, this was their first experience of Christmas and the event picturesquely established "an association between camels, gifts, and Christianity that was not merely symbolic but had material reality."

 By the 1930s, as the cameleers became displaced by motor transport, an opportunity arose for Aboriginal people.
 They learnt camel-handling skills and acquired their own animals, extending their mobility and independence in a rapidly changing frontier society.
 This continued until at least the late 1960s.
-A documentary film, Camels and the Pitjantjara, made by Roger Sandall, shot in 1968 and released in 1969, follows a group of Pitjantjara men who travel out from their base at Areyonga Settlement to capture a wild camel, tame it and add it to their domestic herds.
+A documentary film, Camels and the Pitjantjara, made by Roger Sandall, shot in 1968 and released in 1969, follows a group of Pitjantjara men who travel out from their base at Areyonga Settlement to capture a wild camel, tame it, and add it to their domestic herds.
 They then use camels to help transport a large group of people from Areyonga to Papunya, three days walk.

 Camels appear in Indigenous Australian art, with examples held in collections of the National Museum of Australia and Museums Victoria.

-Various Australian Aboriginal languages have adopted a word for the camel, including Eastern Arrernte (kamule), Pitjantjatjara (kamula) and Alyawarr (kamwerl).
+Various Australian Aboriginal languages have adopted a word for the camel, including Eastern Arrernte (kamule), Pitjantjatjara (kamula), and Alyawarr (kamwerl).